-General Liability coverage is a good way to protect your operation from many of the things that can go wrong when you own a business.
-A general liability policy protects you from financial loss resulting from third-party bodily injury, property damage, or personal/advertising injury.
+General Liability coverage protects you from many of the things that can go wrong when you own a business.
+General liability protects you from financial loss resulting from third-party bodily injury, property damage, or personal/advertising injury.

 - Bodily injury: A customer is in your garage and slips on an oil slick, breaking their wrist.
 General liability will cover the medical costs associated with the claim, as well as legal costs should they decide to file a lawsuit.

 - Property damage: You’re working under a customer’s hood trying to fix something, and while doing so, you break something else.
 General liability insurance will pay for the replacement or repair costs.